Welcome to today's edition of the Rush 24-7 podcast.

 That's where the superdelegates come in.

-And if Obama, when they go to the convention or before, if Obama, some people think, by the way, and I I don't put myself in this camp yet, but some people think that the Democrat primaries, the Democrat nomination is going to be decided before the Republican nomination.
+And if Obama, when they go to the convention or before, if Obama, some people think, by the way, and I don't put myself in this camp yet, but some people think that the Democrat primaries, the Democrat nomination is going to be decided before the Republican nomination.

 They're already setting the stage here.

-He says what splendid theater the Democrat Party presidential nominating process is shaping up to be, and they're just getting started.
+He says, what splendid theater the Democrat Party presidential nominating process is shaping up to be.

 The real fun would be a convention deadlock a few months from now, the prospect of which is already quickening the pulses of scores of Democrat lawyers who've been waiting more than seven years for an encore of their 2000 presidential election performances.

-For over seven years, the Democrat Party has fulminated against the electoral college system.
+For over seven years, the Democrat Party has fulminated against the Electoral College system.

 They gave Bush the presidency over popular vote winner Al Gore.

-But they have designed a Rube Goldberg nominating process that could easily produce a result, much like the electoral college result in 2000.
+But they have designed a Rube Goldberg nominating process that could easily produce a result, much like the Electoral College result in 2000.

-A winner of the delegate count, and thus the nominee over the candidate favored by a majority of the party's primary voters.
+A winner of the delegate count and thus the nominee over the candidate favored by a majority of the party's primary voters.

-As the convention nears with Senator Clinton trailing slightly in the delegate count, the next Step might well be a suit in the Florida courts challenging her party's refusal to seat Florida's delegation at the convention.
+As the convention nears with Senator Clinton trailing slightly in the delegate count, the next step might well be a suit in the Florida courts challenging her party's refusal to seat Florida's delegation at the convention.

 That might tip the balance to Senator Clinton.